You're operating heavy machinery: burnout risk in AI-augmented engineering teams

 The AI productivity story usually goes like this: engineers can now be 10x more productive.
 If they're not, we're falling behind.

-Here's what's actually true: the nature of engineering work has been upended in the space of a few months.
-The cognitive profile of the job has changed radically, and the operations playbook hasn't caught up.
-That gap is accelerating burnout risk.
+That might be true, but so is this: the nature of engineering work has been fundamentally upended in the space of a few months.
+The cognitive profile of the job has changed radically, the operations playbook hasn't caught up, and that gap is accelerating burnout risk.

 The work changed faster than the leadership playbook did

 A year ago, a senior engineer spent a significant portion of their day writing code.
-That work had a rhythm: periods of deep focus, clear outputs, a sense of tangible, steady progress.
-It was demanding, but the demands were legible.
+The work had a rhythm: periods of deep focus, clear outputs, tangible and hopefully steady progress.
+It was demanding, but the demands were well understood and fairly predictable.

 It was also sometimes boring.
-Executing a decision through line by line of code is repetitive work.
+Executing a decision through line by line of code meant repetitive work.
 Not all of it was interesting.
-In the current AI story, that's great news, but the boring parts were also doing something useful: they were breaking up the intensity.
+It's easy to miss that the boring parts were also doing something useful: they were breaking up the intensity.
 It might not have been recovery time exactly, but it was very often lower-demand work.

 AI-augmented engineering has largely eliminated those boring parts.
 On the whole, that's great.
 Nobody wants hours of repetitive typing.
 But it does mean the workday is more likely to remain intense from start to finish.
 More context switching, more decisions per hour, greater QA load as output volume rises, and a continuous stream of judgment calls as engineers direct the AI rather than write the code themselves.
-The recovery that used to happen inside the work has to come from somewhere else now.
-Most engineers have never had to think about this before.
+The recovery that used to happen inside the work has to come from somewhere else now, and most engineers have never had to think about that.

-Engineering teams have always worked with high leverage.
-A bad architectural decision can cost weeks.
-But the stakes have shifted.
+Engineering teams have always worked in high-stakes environments, but those stakes have now shifted.
 When AI accelerates output, problems propagate faster too.
-The margin for error is narrower than it used to be.

-This is what we mean by operating heavy machinery.
-Not that the work is dangerous in an obvious sense, but that it carries the potential for greater downstream impact, and so requires a sustained standard of judgment — one that can't be maintained on an empty tank.
+This is what we mean by operating heavy machinery: the work isn't immediately, physically dangerous, but it does carries the potential for greater downstream impact.
+That means it requires a higher standard of judgment, sustained over more decisions each day.
+It's a standard that's hard to maintain on an empty tank.

 Why burnout looks different when everyone is augmented